raksos1311/Dedupit/README.md

 - **Thread-safe**: Operaciones largas no bloquean la UI
 - **Cancelable**: Flag de detención respetado en loops

+## ⚠️ Known Limitations

+### 🔒 Windows Session Lock Issue

+**DO NOT lock your Windows session** while a scan is in progress.

+**Problem:** The process may hang because Windows suspends I/O operations when the session is locked, especially with:
+- Network drives (`\\server\...`)
+- External USB devices
+- Files in user profile (`C:\Users\...`)

+**Recommendations:**
+- ✅ Keep session active during long scans
+- ✅ Use "Stop" button before locking
+- ✅ Use screensaver without lock (screen off only)
+- ✅ For very long scans, avoid network/USB folders

+**Workaround:** If you need to lock, run scans on:
+- Local secondary drives (D:\, E:\, etc.)
+- Folders outside your user profile

+**Technical Cause:** `ThreadPoolExecutor` with blocking I/O gets stuck when Windows suspends file read operations during session lock.
+This is a known limitation that will be addressed in v1.1.0.

+**See:** `ANALISIS_BLOQUEO_SESION.md` for detailed technical analysis.

 ## 🐛 Troubleshooting

 ### "Ya hay un proceso en ejecución"